sekharmalla/portfolio/Automate/README.md

    * [packagecloud.io](https://packagecloud.io/) — Hosted Package Repositories for YUM, APT, RubyGem and PyPI.
 Limited free plans, open source plans available via request
    * [getpantry.cloud](https://getpantry.cloud/) — A simple JSON data storage API that's perfect for personal projects, hackathons and mobile apps!
    * [piio.co](https://piio.co/) — Responsive image optimization and delivery for every website.
 Free plan for developers and personal websites.
 Includes free CDN, WebP and Lazy Loading out of the box.
    * [Pinata IPFS](https://pinata.cloud) — Pinata is the simplest way to upload and manage files on IPFS.
-Our friendly user interface combined with our IPFS API makes Pinata the easiest IPFS pinning service for platforms, creators, and collectors.
+Our friendly user interface combined with our IPFS API makes Pinata the easiest IPFS pinning service for platlast, creators, and collectors.
 1 GB storage free along with access to API.
    * [placeholder.com](https://placeholder.com/) — A quick and simple image placeholder service
    * [placekitten.com](https://placekitten.com/) — A quick and simple service for getting pictures of kittens for use as placeholders
    * [plot.ly](https://plot.ly/) — Graph and share your data.
 Free tier includes unlimited public files and 10 private files